Trial of Oscar Pistorius: Appeal

 On 27 October 2014, prosecution spokesman Nathi Mncube confirmed that prosecutors would lodge an appeal against both the verdict and the sentence, arguing that Masipa misinterpreted the law when she cleared Pistorius of murder on the basis that he did not intentionally shoot Steenkamp.
-On 10 December 2014, Masipa gave prosecutors leave to appeal against the murder acquittal, but not the five-year sentence given for the lesser charge of culpable homicide.
-On 13 March 2015, Masipa dismissed the defence application to block prosecutors from appealing the culpable homicide verdict.
-She said that would be tantamount to reviewing her own decision to permit the appeal.

-On 14 September 2015, the defence filed papers arguing that the State was disputing Masipa's finding that Pistorius did not intend to kill Steenkamp, but this was not allowed.
-On 22 September 2015, the Supreme Court of Appeal confirmed the appeal would be heard on 3 November 2015 by Judges Lex Mpati, Nonkosi Mhlantla, Eric Leach, Steven Majiedt and Elizabeth Baartman.
+On 10 December 2014, Masipa gave prosecutors leave to appeal against the murder acquittal but not the five-year sentence given for the lesser charge of culpable homicide.
+On 13 March 2015, Masipa dismissed the defence application to block prosecutors from appealing the culpable homicide verdict, stating that it would be tantamount to reviewing her own decision to permit the application.
+On 14 September 2015, the defence filed papers arguing that the state was disputing Masipa's finding that Pistorius did not intend to kill Steenkamp; this was not allowed.
+On 22 September 2015, the Supreme Court of Appeal confirmed the appeal would be heard on 3 November 2015 by Judges Lex Mpati, Nonkosi Mhlantla, Eric Leach, Steven Majiedt, and Elizabeth Baartman.

 South Africa's Supreme Court of Appeal heard the case on 3 November 2015.
 The prosecution argued that the identity of the person behind the toilet door was irrelevant.
 The defence submitted that Pistorius genuinely believed his life was in danger when he opened fire.
 The court overturned the verdict of the trial court on 3 December 2015, entering a conviction of murder, finding that the lower court did not correctly apply the rule of dolus eventualis, and also that Pistorius did not fear his own life was in danger.
 The decision by the five judges was unanimous.
 Justice Eric Leach said that since Pistorius used a high-calibre weapon, and had firearms training, he should have realised that whoever was behind the door might die.
 Finding him guilty of murder, the panel of appeal judges described the case as "a human tragedy of Shakespearean proportions".

 On 8 December 2015, it was announced that Pistorius would continue to remain free on bail of 10,000 rand (under £500, US $686) since judge Aubrey Ledwaba did not consider him to be a flight risk, though remaining under house arrest.
-He was to be allowed to leave home between 7 am and noon each day, but staying within a 20 km radius of his uncle's mansion in Pretoria, to be enforced with the aid of an electronic monitoring device.
+He was to be allowed to leave home between 7 am and noon each day but staying within a 20 km radius of his uncle's mansion in Pretoria, to be enforced with the aid of an electronic monitoring device.
 He was required to give up his passport.
-Pistorius will appeal his murder conviction in South Africa's Constitutional Court.

-On 11 January 2016, Pistorius applied for leave to appeal to South Africa’s constitutional court, his lawyers contended that the Supreme Court of Appeal had 'acted unlawfully and unconstitutionally' by rejecting factual findings of the original verdict, and made mistakes in its application of the principle of dolus eventualis.
-On 3 March 2016 the Constitutional Court denied the application.
+Pistorius would appeal his murder conviction in South Africa's Constitutional Court.
+On 11 January 2016, Pistorius applied for leave to appeal to South Africa’s constitutional court, his lawyers contended that the Supreme Court of Appeal had "acted unlawfully and unconstitutionally" by rejecting factual findings of the original verdict, and made mistakes in its application of the principle of dolus eventualis.
+On 3 March 2016, the Constitutional Court denied the application.